 I began to journal a couple of weeks after Jimmy died.
 I still do, and particularly my vivid dreams-the ones that seem to come in the early morning before I fully wake up.
 I handwrite my dream recollections.
 I do this because it’s more personal, and it enables me to dig deeper into the nuances of the dream.
 Weird alert—and sometimes when I do that, I can climb back into the dream and more spills out.

 I also journal my vivid dreams because they are so elusive.
-If I don’t write then down right away, I forget them.
+If I don’t write them down right away, I forget them.
 They’re gone.
-2nd weird alert—and when I go back and re-read what I wrote about those dreams, I have no recollection of ever having that dream.
+2nd weird alert—and when I go back and re-read what I wrote about those dreams, I often have no recollection of ever having that dream.
 It’s like I’m experiencing it for the first time.
 That’s why I refer to my journal as my “dream catcher.”
 And I have an actual dream catcher hanging from my bed.
 Better to be safe…..

 One of those dreams I journaled was about my father.
 We were in Cuba and he was telling me about a book he and his friend, Graham, were working on.
 He showed me his written notes in the margins and explained that “someone had miscalculated the weight of a load on a small plane and the plane had crashed.”